pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-secrets.md

 ### Key Features

-- **Secure Storage**: Docker Secrets are encrypted during transit and at rest, offering a robust level of security.
+- **Secure storage**: Docker Secrets are encrypted during transit and at rest, offering a robust level of security.
-- **Managed Lifecycle**: Secrets can be created, updated, and removed without restarting containers, ensuring seamless management.
+- **Managed lifecycle**: Secrets can be created, updated, and removed without restarting containers, ensuring seamless management.
-- **Access Control**: Only services granted explicit access can retrieve these secrets, enhancing security through compartmentalization.
+- **Access control**: Only services granted explicit access can retrieve these secrets, enhancing security through compartmentalization.

-## Creating Secrets
+## Creating secrets

 Secrets can be created via the Docker CLI or Docker Compose files.
 Once created, they are stored in a secure part of the Docker Swarm.
 Before creating secrets in Docker, you must first make sure you have [Docker installed](https://docs.docker.com/get-docker/).
 Once you have installed Docker, enable and start the Docker service.